Palliative Care at Home

 Hospice care is specifically for people whose doctor has told them they likely have less than 6 months to live and who have decided not to pursue further life-prolonging treatment.

 Providing exceptional Palliative Care at Home for seniors and families in Spruce Grove, Stony Plain, Devon, St. Albert, Edmonton, Onoway, Leduc, Parkland County and surrounding areas.
+We are an AHS approved agency for the Client Directed Home Care Invoicing Program.

 Palliative Care at Home in Parkland County, AB | Serving Hands Senior Care